Appropriate Use Advisory Committee: Canadian Drug Agency Transition Office

 She earned her bachelor and Doctor of Pharmacy degrees from the University of Waterloo and holds a Bachelor of Science in applied pharmaceutical chemistry from the University of Guelph.

 Dawn Richards, PhD, lives with rheumatoid arthritis and osteoarthritis.
-At Five02 Labs Inc., she helps people and organizations design and execute initiatives that include patients as partners and using leading practices and tailoring their approaches.
-Some of her clients include Clinical Trials Ontario, the Canadian Institutes of Health Research's Institute of Musculoskeletal Health and Arthritis, and the University Health Network.
+At Five02 Labs Inc., she helps people and organizations design and execute initiatives that include patients as partners, using leading practices tailored to their approaches.
+Some of her clients include Clinical Trials Ontario, the Canadian Institutes of Health Research Institute of Musculoskeletal Health and Arthritis, and the University Health Network.
 She has contributed to the literature and practice in patient engagement around compensation of patient partners, authorship with patient partners, recognizing patients as people with various skills and who lead fulfilling lives, and education around patient engagement in research.
-As a volunteer, Dawn is Vice President of the Canadian Arthritis Patient Alliance and a member of The BMJ's Patient Advisory Panel.
+As a volunteer, Dawn is Vice President of the Canadian Arthritis Patient Alliance and a member of The British Medical Journal's Patient Advisory Panel.

 Jim Silvius is the co-founder of the Canadian Medication Appropriateness and Deprescribing Network (CADeN) and is a Clinical Associate Professor in the Department of Medicine, Division of Geriatric Medicine at the University of Calgary.
 He is also a senior medical director for Provincial Seniors & Continuing Care of the Alberta Health Services (AHS); a position he has held since its formation.

-Cara Tannenbaum – Ex-Officio Member – Health Canada Departmental Science Advisor
+Cara Tannenbaum: Ex-Officio Member and Health Canada Departmental Science Advisor

 Contact us